privacyguides/privacyguides.org/docs/os/macos-overview.md

 ### Application Security

+#### App Sandbox

-macOS apps downloaded from the App Store are required to be sandboxed.
+macOS apps downloaded from the App Store are required to be sandboxed usng the [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox).

 !!! warning

     Software downloaded from outside the official App Store is not required to be sandboxed.
 You should avoid non-App Store software as much as possible.

+#### Antivirus

 macOS comes with built-in antivirus software called XProtect. ==We recommend that you **do not** install third-party antivirus software, as it is a major privacy and security concern.==

+#### Lockdown Mode

+[Lockdown Mode](https://support.apple.com/en-us/HT212650#:~:text=When%20Lockdown%20Mode%20is%20enabled,not%20be%20available%20at%20all.) is a security-hardened setting that makes your system more resistant to attacks.

+If you want the full benefits of Lockdown Mode, you should use Apple's apps when you have it enabled as they use the App Sandbox and are covered by System Integrity Protection, although you will still benefit from reduced attack surface even if you use third party apps.

+For example, Safari will have [JIT](https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/) and [WASM](https://developer.mozilla.org/en-US/docs/WebAssembly) disabled by default, and you'll also benefit from the App Sandbox and System Integrity Protection, since Safari is part of the immutable base system.

 ## Hardware